kuberlab-catalog/caffe2-mlapp/README.md

-# Caffe2 ML project
+# Caffe2

-This is an exmple of the Caffe2 based project.
+This the base Caffe2 project.

 Conatains:

 - Jupyter for interactive development

 - Example of tasks for start training